Loco-Software/LocoSoftware.Configuration/README.md

         // The resulting IConfigurationRoot would look like this:
         // Configuration:ApplicationName = "Sample Application to Demonstrate LocoSoftware.Configuration"

+        IConfigurationRoot config = builder.Build();
+        String appName = config.GetValue<String>("Configuration:ApplicationName");

+        Debug.Assert(appName == "Sample Application to Demonstrate LocoSoftware.Configuration");

         // If a nested Namespace would be set e. g.
 [ConfigurationNamespace("Configuration:Core")]
         // it would look like that:
         // Configuration:Core:ApplicationName = "Sample Application to Demonstrate LocoSoftware.Configuration"

-    }
+        // All Data Types will be Converted to a String.
+        // This limitation will be removed in a future Release }

 }